December 22, 2020 |0 min read |Veterinarian Reviewed

 In addition, they may prescribe an antispasmodic, which helps relax the bladder and make it easier to urinate.
 This is especially helpful for kitties struggling with bladder inflammation as it helps relieve the muscles in the bladder.

-Lastly, they may give your kitty subcutaneous fluids to help flush everything out and will likely do a urinalysis and possibly blood work to check the pH of the cat’s urine, look for blood, and check for crystals and any elevated issues, such as a high white blood cell count.
+Lastly, they may give your kitty subcutaneous or IV fluids to help flush everything out and will likely do a urinalysis and possibly blood work to check the pH of the cat’s urine, look for blood, and check for crystals and any elevated issues, such as a high white blood cell count.

 Is your kitty experiencing other health-related issues such as roundworms?
 Read on to learn about the difference between roundworms vs tapeworms in cats to make sure you are up to speed on how to help your sick feline friend recover quickly.